Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Comparison of results

 Additionally, the fiducial weights include the $f_{tile}$ term, which compensates for missing power not captured by $w_{comp}$ on the tile-group angular scale.
 In contrast, the equivalent correction for the IP weights, $w_{NTMP}$, follows a simpler $n_{tile}$ angular pattern.
 The $f_{tile}$ correction is more accurate, in the sense that it adjusts for fluctuations on a more localized scale, potentially helping to reduce variance.
 There are straightforward countermeasures to address all the aforementioned potential causes of variance-related issues, such as increasing the number of realisations to mitigate sampling noise and redefining $w_{NTMP}$ based on tile groups, which we leave for future studies.

 Figure \ref{fig:P_ASaMTL} shows the multipoles of the power spectrum obtained from the same altMTL samples.
 We adopt the same color coding conventions as in the previous figure.
-To our knowledge, this is the first time PIP weights have been tested in Fourier space with realistic survey geometry and targeting.
 The shaded areas represent the standard deviation extracted from the fiducial DESI covariance matrices.
 For the power spectrum, these are measured from the scatter of 1000 FFA EZmocks and subsequently scaled in amplitude using the semi-analytic $\xi$ covariance mentioned earlier, as detailed in \cite{DESI2024.II.KP3}.

 In essence, the same considerations made for the correlation function also hold for the power spectrum, with the key difference being that in Fourier space, the influence of fiber assignment affects significantly larger scales.
 This is expected, due to the non local nature of the Fourier transform, which produces extended tails in the collision window.
 The relative behaviour of the different weighting schemes is confirmed, with PIP weights plus angular upweghting recovering the clustering of the complete sample with no indication of systematic error.
 The only significant exception is the monopole of the QSO sample, which shows an excess of power at large $k$, consistent across all curves.
 Given that this sample has the lowest Nyquist frequency due to its large volume, and no similar trends are observed in the corresponding configuration space measurements, we argue this is likely a result of aliasing.